 Magnetic particle inspection is quick, inexpensive and sensitive to particularly shallow (0.003 in.) defects, surface cracks and other lineal indications.

-Radiographic inspection, or X-ray, is the best nondestructive method for detecting internal defects and hidden flaws, such as shrinkage and inclusions, simply because we are looking inside the part with short wavelength electromagnetic radiation (high energy photons) to penetrate various materials.
+Radiographic inspection, or X-ray metal testing, is the best nondestructive method for detecting internal defects and hidden flaws, including shrinkage and inclusions.
+This process allows us to look inside the part with short wavelength electromagnetic radiation (high energy photons) to penetrate various materials.
 And the radiograph serves as a permanent record of the part quality that can be reviewed by multiple personnel.

-In this method, a part is exposed to ionizing radiation from an x-ray tube.
-The part absorbs some of the radiation, and the remaining portion of the radiation exposes the radiographic film.
+In the radiographic inspection method, a part is exposed to ionizing radiation from an x-ray tube.
+The component absorbs some of the radiation, and the remaining portion of the radiation exposes the radiographic film.
 Dense material withstands the radiation penetration, so the film is exposed to a lesser degree in those areas, giving the film a lighter appearance.
 Less dense materials allow more penetration and correlates to darker areas on the film.
 Any hole, crack or inclusion that is less dense than the part’s alloy is revealed as a dark area.

 Casting thickness and density will affect the range of inspection possible, depending on the energy level of the radiation.